-“In a clean and fair context, we have a fighting chance of winning,” says Dr Ahmad, a MP for the Pan Malaysian Islamic Party (PAS), one of three parties in the opposition coalition led by Anwar Ibrahim, a former deputy prime minister.
+“In a clean and fair context, we have a fighting chance of winning,” says Ahmad, a MP for the Pan Malaysian Islamic Party (PAS), one of three parties in the opposition coalition led by Anwar Ibrahim, a former deputy prime minister

-The election comes after a turbulent couple of years in Malaysia, with the opposition joining Kuala Lumpur street protests held in 2011 and 2012 that called for reform of Malaysia’s electoral system, which activists see as slanted to favor the long-ruling National Front.
+The election comes after a turbulent couple of years in Malaysia, with the opposition joining Kuala Lumpur street protests held in 2011 and 2012 that called for reform of Malaysia’s electoral system, which activists see as slanted to favor the long-ruling National Front, or Barisan Nasional.

 But despite the opposition’s optimism that they can win, not all voters are convinced.
 Shading himself from a squint-inducing sun in the northeastern town of Kota Bharu, watch-seller Mohamed Noh says that he will vote for the governing parties.

-“BN [Barisan Nasional, the Malay name of the National Front] is very good, very strong for federal government,” he says, his remarks perhaps something of a surprise, given that Kota Bharu is capital of Kelantan, a state long-dominated by PAS, whose green and white flags line roads all over the state.
+“BN [Barisan Nasional, the Malay name of the National Front] is very good, very strong for federal government,” he says, his remarks perhaps something of a surprise given that Kota Bharu is the regional capital of Kelantan, a state long-dominated by PAS, whose green and white flags line roads all over the state.

-PAS, sometimes likened to a Malaysian version of the Muslim Brotherhood, has irked coalition partners—particularly the ethnic Chinese-dominated Democratic Action Party (DAP)—by saying it wants to enhance sharia law in the state, such as by implementing hudud, a sharia-based penal code.
+PAS, sometimes likened to a Malaysian version of the Muslim Brotherhood, has irked coalition partners — particularly the ethnic Chinese-dominated Democratic Action Party (DAP) — by saying it wants to expand sharia law in Kelantan, such as by implementing hudud, a sharia-based penal code.

-Malaysia has a dual legal system, with Islamic law applicable to the country’s Malay Muslim population, but not to the 40 percent of Malaysians who are Buddhist, Christian, Hindu and other religions.
+Malaysia has a dual legal system, with Islamic law applicable to the country’s Malay Muslim population, but not to the 40 percent of Malaysians who are mostly either Buddhist, Christian or Hindu.

 Another sharia-related dispute, however, is highlighting rivalries between UMNO and PAS.
 In 2009, Malaysian courts ruled that religious minorities had the right to use the word “Allah,” a loan word from Arabic, to denote “God” in their scriptures, seemingly ending a dispute that fanned religious tensions.
 But the issue has re-emerged in recent weeks, with Malay hardliners linked to UMNO threatening to burn Bibles after DAP leader Lim Guan Eng called for Christians to be allowed use the “Allah” in line with the court ruling.